-This guide is intended for people responsible for installing, configuring, and maintaining Perforce installations.
-This guide covers tasks typically performed by a "system administrator" (for instance, installing and configuring the software and ensuring uptime and data integrity), as well as tasks performed by a "Perforce administrator", such as setting up Perforce users, configuring Perforce depot access controls, resetting Perforce user passwords, and so on.
+This guide (previously titled Perforce Server Administrator Guide: Fundamentals) describes the installation, configuration, and management of the Helix versioning engine (Perforce server).
+This guide covers tasks typically performed by a system administrator (for instance, installing and configuring the software and ensuring uptime and data integrity), as well as tasks performed by a Perforce administrator, such as setting up Perforce users, configuring Perforce depot access controls, resetting Perforce user passwords, and so on.